There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 The first time I drove down Burr Trail, I saw the trailhead for Halls Creek Overlook.
 I told myself I would do that before I left.
 Well, I didn’t.
 I did hike to a different overlook though, so I say it still counts.
 And to this day, I’ve been to three different spots overlooking Halls Creek and each is as wonderful as the other.

-From Bullfrog, it’s maybe a half hour drive?
-I’m not 100% sure.
+From Bullfrog, it’s about a half hour drive, maybe 45 minutes.
 Follow it to the T and go left where it turns to dirt.
 Take the first left turn you come across.
 There is another dirt road leading to the trail, which is really just the road, but it was too rough to drive on.

 The hike isn’t long, it takes about 30 minutes, slightly uphill, but nothing crazy.
 It’s good for pretty much anyone.
-Along the way you’ll find a bunch of cool rocks that look like glass.
+Along the way, you’ll find a bunch of cool rocks that look like glass.
 It’s just one section, so keep your eyes peeled, but it’s super cool.

-  Just follow the dirt road to the edge basically.
+Just follow the dirt road to the edge and you’re there.
 The views are phenomenal.
-You’re right across from the Capitol Reef The views to both sides are of Halls Creek, which eventually goes into Lake Powell.
+You’re right across from Capitol Reef The views to both sides are of Halls Creek, which eventually goes into Lake Powell.